logreposit/renogy-rover-reader-service/README.md

 The implementation has been done with a TOYO SR-2440 MPPT Solar Charge Controller.
-The name of the service `renogy-rover-reader-service` has been chosen because the [Modbus documentation](https://github.com/logreposit/renogy-rover-reader-service/blob/develop/doc/rover_modbus.pdf) is labeled with the Renogy brand (and I really could not find out which of those brands is actually the manufacturer 😅).
+The name of the service `renogy-rover-reader-service` has been chosen because the [Modbus documentation](https://github.com/logreposit/renogy-rover-reader-service/blob/develop/doc/rover_modbus.pdf) is labeled with the Renogy brand (and I really could not find out which of those brands/companies is the actual manufacturer 😅).

 Possible model descriptions are (list not finished):
 - TOYO SR-ML2420